⚡ URGENT · LA CITY BUDGET 2026-27

 • "Humane LA" is a marketing line if shelter dogs sit in concrete kennels 24 hours a day.
 That phrase is on LAAS's website, in press releases, and in the Mayor's talking points.
 It cannot mean anything without DPFL.

 • 2028 Olympics.
 In less than three years, the world comes to Los Angeles.
 Journalists, visitors, and Olympic delegations will look at how this city treats the beings in its care.
-LA can set the national model for humane sheltering — or walk into 2028 with dogs warehoused in kennels and staff burned out.
+LA can set the national model for humane sheltering — or walk into 2028 with dogs warehoused in kennels.

 Example letters (3 templates — different tones)